edeprince3/pdaggerq/README.md

 lambda-CCSD, CC3, CCSDT, CCSDTQ and more.

 ## Installation
 Installing pdaggerq requires cmake is installed on your system.
+The package is also requires Python version 3.11.
 To install first clone the package

 ```
 git clone git@github.com:edeprince3/pdaggerq.git